TUD-UCB-Boda/dnn_analyzer/README.md

 # DNN analyzer

 Deep neural networks often consume a lot of computating power and memory, making them quite challenging to be deployed on edge devices.
-In this project, we aim to develop a **lightweight neural network analyzer based on PyTorch** to predict the computational requirements of a DNN.
+Our **lightweight neural network analyzer based on PyTorch** predicts the computational requirements of a given DNN.

 ---
 ## Extracted Features